UWMadisonUcomm/devblog/_posts/2013-10-07-introducing-jekyll.markdown

 ### Migrating your blog.

-As a blogging platform at heart, Jekyll wants you to really, _really_ help you blog.
-So, if you have your blog on a different platform (WordPress, Drupal, MovableType, etc.), there are [severa options](http://jekyllrb.com/docs/migrations/) to do so.
-I migrated one of my blogs from WP, and it was pretty seamless (warning though: you may need to still do some cleanup within the body of your posts, especially if your does heavy use of shortcodes)
+As a blogging platform at heart, Jekyll wants to really, _really_ help you blog.
+So, if you have your blog on a different platform (WordPress, Drupal, MovableType, etc.), there are [several options](http://jekyllrb.com/docs/migrations/) to do so.
+I migrated one of my blogs from Wordpress, and it was pretty seamless (warning though: you may need to still do some cleanup within the body of your posts, especially if yours has heavy use of shortcodes).

 ## References